 A 45mm rotary cutter is an excellent tool for cutting strips of fabric.
 I use it not only for quilting but also for small sewing projects.

 Rotary Cutting Mat

-Rotary Cutter Rulers
+Rotary Cutting Rulers

 Straight pins with a large head make it easy to see the pins whether you are pinning a pattern to the fabric or holding the material together while you are sewing.

 This has been my go-to marking tool because it is easy to remove with a little water.

 A flexible measuring tape that is 60 inches long comes in handy in all different types of sewing projects.